andruschka/react-umami-hooks/Readme.md

 Tracks a (custom) event.
 If **event_type** is omitted it will default to 'custom'.
 Can be called multiple times.

 ### registerUmamiScript(url, websiteId, dataDomain) : function registerUmamiScript
-Adds script with url, websiteId and dataDomain to the header script of the html page.
+Adds script with url, websiteId and dataDomain to the header of the html page.
 Should be triggerd once in the root component (use `useEffect` hook with an empty array as a second argument to trigger once).
-This can also be done manually without triggering this function.
+This can also be done manually without usage of this function.
 For reference see the docs [umami docs page](https://umami.is/docs/)